andresgtn/udacity-ds-capstone/README.md

 ## Model Evaluation and Validation

 There is not much validation to be done other than inspecting the results visually and making sure they make sense.
 I work in the real estate industry so I can quickly browse through the results and see whether they make sense or not.

+## Justification

+This dataset has no missing values as I made sure of it when collecting it, so we don't have to worry about imputing values which might affect the performance of sklearn's algorithm.

 # Conclusion